Skip to content

 fault = discrete_input(0) # FC02, read-only — distinct from coil 0

-coil fields are read/written via FC01; discrete_input fields are read from FC02 (read-only).
-A single component may declare both — coil 12 ≠ discrete input 12, so they are planned and read separately. coil_ranges constrains coils and discrete_ranges constrains discrete inputs.
+coil fields are read and written via FC01. discrete_input fields are read from FC02 and are read-only.
+A single component may declare both.
+Coil 12 and discrete input 12 are different addresses, so they are planned and read separately.

 Each component has its own update listeners, fired after each update: